The general number for our Chicago office is (312) 565-2600. The general number for our Springfield office is (217) 546-3523.

 General inquiries and ethics inquiries may be made by email to firstname.lastname@example.org.

 Lawyer registration inquiries may be made by email to email@example.com.

-• For submission of Requests for Investigation or Client Protection claims, click the link below to access
+To submit a Request for Investigation or a Client Protection claim, click the link below to access

 the desired form, and complete and email the document to firstname.lastname@example.org.

 On June 10, 2020, the Chair of the Attorney Registration and Disciplinary Commission entered an order superseding previous orders

 continuing certain disciplinary proceedings due to the coronavirus emergency.
 Pursuant to the June 10, 2020 superseding order, all disciplinary proceedings,

 including contested hearings, are to be scheduled and heard promptly and conducted remotely whenever possible and practicable.

 A separate order, also entered on June 10, 2020, provides that the Chair or Vice-Chair of the full Hearing Board shall hear any motion objecting to